-In a darkroom you project an image onto photographic paper, much like you would project an image onto a wall with a slide projector.
+Traditional Silver Gelatin fibre based prints are made in a darkroom. you project an image onto photographic paper, much like you would project an image onto a wall with a slide projector.
 When making black and white prints the photographer can work under a red or amber safelight which the paper has reduced sensitivity to.
 Hence the red in the darkroom images.
 A more detailed explanation follows.

 Making Traditional Silver Gelatin fibre based prints